|

 The Lower Duchesne River Wetlands Mitigation Project (LDWP)

-is a Federally mandated project to restore and enhance wetland,
+is a federally mandated project to restore and enhance wetland,

 riparian and supporting upland along the Duchesne River in the